amirunpri2018/MachineLearning-2/README.md

 # Machine Learning
  CS-596
-This course is a part of my Master's at SDSU.
+This course was part of my Master's at SDSU.